Children First ACT

 It is worth noting that where aspects of the Act impose certain requirements on our Associations or raise the threshold of good practice in our work with children in the Republic of Ireland all of these requirements, as they arise, will apply not just within the geographical jurisdiction of the Act but across the island of Ireland as well.

-This leaflet (Link see below) seeks to raise awareness as to the implications of the Act on LGFA Clubs in particular and to draw attention to the links between the Children First Act and other children’s’ related legislation, all of which promote the safety and protection of children.
+Awareness is fully required as to the implications of the Act on LGFA Clubs in particular and to draw attention to the links between the Children First Act and other children’s’ related legislation, all of which promote the safety and protection of children.

 LGFA Clubs should have no apprehensions about the full commencement of the Act as any Club that has engaged with our safeguarding requirements to date will have knowledge of child safeguarding training requirements, the need to vet various personnel that work with children and the requirements to appoint key child safeguarding officers as described above (Designated Liaison Persons, Children’s Officers or the Association’s Mandated Person) all of whom should now be in place.